 Temperature Converter

-Convert between °C, °F, and K instantly.
-Edit any field — the others update live.
+Convert across °C, °F, K, and °R instantly.
+Edit any field — all others sync live.

 °C